Hydrarchy: Converting to piracy

 Many pirates made it a point to distinguish the functionality of their ships in stark contrast to the capital merchant counterparts as well as the Crown and Royal Navy.
 Two of the main facets being: one, their acquired loot from their acts of piracy were divided equally among the crew and two, the limited power of the ship captain.
 For the most part, pirate vessels were much more conscious about rigid class levels.
-Nevertheless, pirate vessels made it a common practice to place captured merchant captain at the mercy or justice of his crew; the crew of captured merchant ships were often offered a place within the pirate hydrarchy.
+Nevertheless, pirate vessels made it a common practice to place captured merchant captains at the mercy or justice of his crew; the crew of captured merchant ships were often offered a place within the pirate hydrarchy.
 Linebaugh and Rediker describe this established self-government uniquely:“the pirate ship was democratic in an undemocratic age…egalitarian in a hierarchical age."
 The changed and or flipped nature of the maritime society's power dynamics defined it as "the maritime world turned upside down."

 Before attempts to exterminate society of pirates, there are some indications that the British empire sought to use pirates as a resource.
 England during the late sixteenth and early seventeenth centuries may have found a useful nature to piracy as an added offensive player to attack its longstanding powerful rival, the Spanish empire.
 According to Taylor, Queen Elizabeth I and proceeding colonial governors "protected and invested in pirate enterprises" temporarily; because of their need for larger coverage of "naval protection than the official navy could provide."
 This gave to rise to the development of privateers, individuals who were "licensed to plunder the enemy in wartime."

 The suppression, extermination, and execution of the pirates occurred following the empire's no longer use of the privateers.
 The newly founded cooperation between the imperial authorities and the capitalist authorities such as merchants and governors presented an alliance or "peace [which] brought a partial demobilization of the navy and privateers, which unleashed thousands of mariners into a glutted labor market."
 The displacement resulted in large populations of unemployment that was widespread allowing merchant captains to exploit maritime laborers through cheap wages for increased intensive manual labor.
 Thus gave rise to the more violent and perhaps vengeance-seeking pirate fleet which ultimately became exterminated by the British campaign in 1730 throughout Bahamas, the Carolinas, and the West Indies.